Carlo Betocchi

 $20

-CARLO BETOCCHI was born in Turin in 1899, and moved to Florence as a child.
-He wrote for the magazine Strapaese, which emphasized the provincial and folksy character of poetic inspiration.
-Sent to the fron in 1917, in 1918-1920 Betocchi was a volunteer in Libya.
-After a stint in France, he lived in Florence from 1928 to 1938, and founded the Catholic-oriented magazine Il Frontespizio along with Piero Bargellini.
-From 1961 to 1977 he edited L'Approdo Letterario (Turin).
-Apart from the Hermetics and post-war experimentalisms, Betocchi developed his own scabrous and religious voice in L'estate di san martino (1961), Un passo, Un altro passo (1967), Ultimissime (1968-1973) Poesie del sabato (1930-1980), and Poesie disperse e inedite (1984).
-His collected works, Tutte le poesie, were published by Mondadori in 1984.
+CARLO BETOCCHI was born in Turin in 1899, moved to Florence as a child and began to write poetry in his youth, publishing in the magazine Strapaese, which preferred verse of a provincial and folksy nature.
+Sent to the front in 1917, he ended the war in Libya and then moved on to France, returning to Florence in 1928.
+Here, together with with Piero Bargellini, he founded the Catholic-oriented magazine Il Frontespizio.
+Decades later, from 1961 to 1977, he edited L'Approdo Letterario in Turin.
+After a period of post-war experimentation, Betocchi developed his own style, marked by realistic depiction, religious reflection and melancholy sentiment.
+His collections of verse are L'estate di san martino (1961), Un passo, Un altro passo (1967), Ultimissime (1968-1973) Poesie del sabato (1930-1980) and Poesie disperse e inedite (1984).
+The complete collection, Tutte le poesie, was published by Mondadori in 1984.
 He died in Brodighera in 1986.

-NED CONDINI, writer, translator, and literary critic, was the recipient of the PEN/Poggoli Award for his versions of poet Mario Luzi (1986) and of the Bordighera Prize for his rendering of Jane Tassi's Andsongsongsonglessness (2002).
-His short stories and poems have appeared in Translation, The Mississippi Review, Prairie Schooner, Partisan Review, Mid-American Review, Negative Capability, Italian Americana, Chelsea, Yale Italian Poetry, the Litchfield Review, and the Village Voice.
+NED CONDINI is a writer, translator and literary critic.
+He won the PEN/Poggoli Award for his translation of poetry by Mario Luzi (1986) and the Bordighera Prize for his rendering of Jane Tassi's Andsongsongsonglessness (2002).
+His short stories and poems have appeared in many prestigious places, including The Mississippi Review, Partisan Review, Chelsea and the Village Voice.
 His books of poetry include Rimbaud in Ubria (1994) and quartettsatz (1996).
-The Earth's Wall, his translation of the poetry of Giorgio Caproni, was published by Chelsea Editions in 2004.
-In November 2002 Condini placed first in the Winning Writers War Poetry Contest, New.
-For the MLA, Condini has just completed an anthology of modern and contemporary Italian poetry, Yet Fire Is All.
+He is the translator of The Earth's Wall by Giorgio Caproni, also published by Chelsea Editions, and has edited an anthology of modern and contemporary Italian poetry, Yet Fire Is All, for the Modern Languages Association.

 Top of page